What is an Extreme Bearing

 - For heavy vertical loads

 - In-house CAD team are at hand to provide solutions to any of your bearing needs.

 All traditional bearing units contain ball-bearing inserts, fitted with a spherical outer ring.
 The idea is that the bearing is self-aligning.
 However, this is not always the case.
 What usually happens is that the force (F) holds the outer ring of the insert firmly in the housing, making it difficult or even impossible to adjust the insert.
 If the bearings are subject to excessive axial loading, the forces generated penetrate through the bearing, causing damage to the balls, inner ring, ball race and even the housing.
 Ultimately, the insert has to be replaced, while the bearing housing is also damaged permanently in many cases.

 Extreme Bearing does not use a spherical outer ring, but instead has an (optional) double-row ball bearing or roller bearing.
 The concave raceway of the outer ring in combination with two rows of balls operate over a wide range of contact angles. it aligns itself correctly with the shaft and assembly without causing undue stress on the rest of the bearing assembly.

 How Extreme Bearings work

-Double-row ball bearings have the advantage that they are very light and adjustable.
+Spherical Roller bearings have the advantage that they are self adjustable.

 Clever fitting using an adapter sleeve takes away the need for an eccentric clamping ring or allen key, both have been known to cause additional problems.
 The choice of the used materials contributes to a longer service life and, ultimately, better results and lower costs.